Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Results

-where $C_{sp}$ and $C_{sp}^{\rm nw}$ are the cross-power spectra with and without the BAO feature, and the summation is up to the maximum wavenumber determined as in Fig.~\ref{fig:clnormalized}.
-Note that $\Delta\chi^2$ does not include the broad-band shape information of the cross-power spectrum, and quantifies a significance of detecting the BAO feature in the cross-power spectrum, assuming that the spectrum with the BAO wiggles is the underlying true spectrum (see the next section for a more quantitative forecast of the BAO analysis).
-The denominator is the covariance matrix (Eq.~\ref{eq:covariance}) for which we assumed the Gaussian error.
-To compute $\Delta\chi^2$, we assume that a spectroscopic sample has the projected number density of $\bar{n}_s=(20\Delta z)$~\sqdeg in the redshift bin, where $\Delta z$ denotes the redshift bin width.
-For the photometric sample, we employ $\bar{n}_p^{\rm tot}=1.8 \times 10^5~{\rm deg}^{-2}$ ($50~$arcmin$^{-2}$) for the {\it total} number density.
-These numbers roughly resemble the SDSS/BOSS quasar spectroscopic sample and the Subaru HSC Survey or Euclid imaging surveys, respectively.
-We here assume a full-sky coverage ($f_{\rm sky}=1$) for both the spectroscopic and photometric catalogues; $\Delta\chi^2\propto f_{\rm sky}$.
+where $C_{\rm sp}$ and $C_{\rm sp}^{\rm nw}$ are the cross-power spectra with and without the BAO feature, and the summation is up to the maximum wavenumber determined as in Fig.~\ref{fig:clnormalized}.
+Note that $\Delta\chi^2$ does not include the broad-band shape information of the cross-power spectrum, and only quantifies the significance of detecting the BAO feature in the cross-power spectrum, assuming that the spectrum with the BAO wiggles is the underlying true spectrum (see the next section for a more quantitative forecast of the BAO analysis).
+The denominator is the covariance matrix (equation ~\ref{eq:covariance}) for which we assumed the Gaussian error.
+To compute $\Delta\chi^2$, we assume that the spectroscopic sample has a projected number density of $\bar{n}_{\rm s}=(20\Delta z)$~\sqdeg in the redshift bin, where $\Delta z$ denotes the redshift bin width.
+For the photometric sample, we employ $\bar{n}_{\rm p}^{\rm tot}=1.8 \times 10^5~{\rm deg}^{-2}$ ($50~$arcmin$^{-2}$) for the {\it total} number density.
+These numbers roughly resemble the SDSS/BOSS quasar spectroscopic sample and the Subaru HSC Survey or {\it Euclid} imaging surveys, respectively.
+We here assume a full-sky coverage ($f_{\rm sky}=1$) for both the spectroscopic and photometric catalogues.
+We note that the chi-square difference scales as $\Delta\chi^2\propto f_{\rm sky}$ (see equations (\ref{eq:covariance}), (\ref{eq:nmode}) and (\ref{eq:dchi2})).
 We then assume that we can select the photometric objects, which have photo-$z$'s in the spectroscopic redshift bin, and take into account the redshift distribution of photometric objects as well as the effect of photo-$z$ errors using the method in Sec.~\ref{ssec:ps}.

-Fig.~\ref{fig:delta_chisq} shows the $\Delta \chi^2$ values for the cross-power spectra assuming a various combination of the survey parameters.
+Fig.~\ref{fig:delta_chisq} shows the $\Delta \chi^2$ values for the cross-power spectrum assuming various combinations of the survey parameters.
 If the two surveys have a sufficiently wide area coverage for their overlapping region, the projected cross-power spectrum allows a detection of the BAO feature.
 We compare the results with a BAO analysis for the spectroscopic sample alone.
-Similarly to Eq.~(\ref{eq:dchi2}), we can define the differential $\chi^2$ to quantify the sensitivity of the three-dimensional power spectrum to the BAO feature
+Similarly to equation (\ref{eq:dchi2}), we can define the differential $\chi^2$ to quantify the sensitivity of the three-dimensional power spectrum to the BAO feature